Appendicitis is inflammation of the appendix. The appendix is a small, tube-like organ that hangs from the large intestine. It has no known function.

 - Increasing fever

-Note: Symptoms may be different in infants, children, pregnant women, and the elderly.
+Note: Symptoms may be different in infants, children, older adults, and people who are pregnant.

-The main treatment for appendicitis is a total appendectomy .
+The appendix will need to be removed through surgery.
+This is called an appendectomy .
 It is usually done as soon as possible.

 American College of Surgeons https://www.facs.org

 National Institute of Diabetes and Digestive and Kidney Diseases https://www.niddk.nih.gov

 Appendectomy.
 American College of Surgeons website.
 Available at: https://www.facs.org/~/media/files/education/patient%20ed/app.ashx.
 Accessed September 15, 2021.

 Appendicitis.
 Merck Manual Professional Version website.
 Available at: http://www.merckmanuals.com/professional/gastrointestinal-disorders/acute-abdomen-and-surgical-gastroenterology/appendicitis.
 Accessed September 15, 2021.

 Appendicitis.
 National Institute of Diabetes and Digestive and Kidney Diseases website.
 Available at: https://www.niddk.nih.gov/health-information/digestive-diseases/appendicitis.
 Accessed September 15, 2021.